 For decades your retirement marked the point at which you stopped working, your pension pot was “cashed in” and you started to take an income.
-The world has changed and these days it makes no sense to access your entire pension at retirement – better to access what you need and let the rest keep on growing.
+The world has changed and these days it doesn’t always make sense to access your entire pension at retirement – it can be better to access what you need, when you need, and let the rest keep on growing.

 The introduction of Pension Freedoms by the government in 2015 have given those in retirement a lot more flexibility on how they access and manage their pensions.
 This freedom coupled with the ever-increasing time spent in retirement means it is important to continue to think about how your finances are arranged after you retire.